Councils given funding to help with homelessness

 Though this is a welcome idea and will help to get people off the streets and into safety.
 There lies the issue of long-term houses and whether there are enough.
 We simply aren’t building enough homes per year to meet demand.
 And despite the planning reforms, it’s still a lengthy process which means it can take between three and five years for a brand new development to be completed.

-We’re able to provide a high-quality modular solution for both temporary and permanent housing, up to 50 per cent quicker than traditionally built homes.
+We’re able to provide a high-quality modular housing solution for both temporary and permanent accommodation, up to 50 per cent quicker than traditionally built homes.
 We can build pop-up homes in vacant spots while councils and developers go through the planning process to get people into ‘Meanwhile Homes’.
-Or we can build a more permanent development to reduce housing waiting lists.
+We also offer high-quality shipping container homes and can build a more permanent development to reduce housing waiting lists.

 Do you need help building homes in your area?
 Reach out and see how we can help.